FREE: 5 SECRETS TO FAST HEALTHY DINNERSGET IT NOW

 - Marinate pork chops for at least an hour for maximum flavor, but no longer than 12 hours.

 - Cook the pork chops using your favorite method — I recommend baking pork chops in the oven!
+You can also use the same marinade for pan seared pork chops.

 You can mix up the marinade a day or two in advance.
 Store it in the freezer bag in the refrigerator until you’re ready to use it.